kulalia/fleamarket_sample_77a-1/README.md

 ### Association
-- has_many :images, dependent: :destroy
+- has_many :item_images, dependent: :destroy
 - belongs_to :user
 - has_one :purchase_history, dependent: :destroy

 ## item_imagesテーブル